Sun Belt Conference Football Championship Game: History

 In 2018, Appalachian State qualified as the East division team, as they had defeated Troy head-to-head, with both teams finishing the regular season with 7–1 conference records.
 Louisiana qualified as the West division team, as they had defeated Arkansas State head-to-head, with both teams finishing the regular season with 5–3 conference records.
 In the inaugural championship game, Appalachian State defeated Louisiana, 30–19.
 The 2019 game was a rematch of the same teams, and again saw Appalachian State defeat Louisiana, this time by a score of 45–38.

 The 2020 championship game, set to feature Coastal Carolina and Louisiana, was canceled due to COVID-19 pandemic effects within the Coastal Carolina program.
 As a result, the teams were declared co-champions for the 2020 season.

 The 2021 game saw Louisiana and Appalachian State in the title game for the third time; however, unlike their prior two championship meetings at Kidd Brewer Stadium, Louisiana won over Appalachian State 24–16 at Cajun Field for their first outright Sun Belt Conference title.

 With the addition of four new members in 2022—James Madison, Marshall, Old Dominion, and Southern Miss—the SBC adopted a new alignment for all divisional sports, with the new dividing line being the Alabama–Georgia border.
 Accordingly, James Madison, Marshall, and Old Dominion joined the East Division, with Southern Miss joining the West Division.
 Troy moved from the East to the West.

+As of the upcoming 2024 season, the SBC is the only FBS conference that uses a divisional alignment in football.
+The other three conferences that had a divisional alignment in the 2023 season—the Big Ten, MAC, and SEC—eliminated their divisions after that season.